-Rush County Agricultural Association for their commitment to the residents of Rush County by providing a top-quality fair.

-A special "Thank You" to
+to the Rush County Agricultural Association for their commitment to the residents of Rush County by providing a top-quality fair.
+Rush County Agricultural Association, showcasing agriculture since 1926.
+A special "Thank You" to for printing & binding the Rush County 4-H & Open Fair Handbook.